SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • I’ll defer to the “expert” instead of taking action.

 In short, employees are left with apathy.
 Most people like at least some sense of responsibility because responsibility and the sense that “this matters” often go hand in hand.
-Healthy aviation safety cultures actively remind employees of the fact that they are the primary line of defense between safety hazards and safety problems.
+Healthy aviation safety cultures actively remind employees that they are the primary line of defense between safety hazards and safety problems.

 Related Aviation Safety Culture Articles

-2 – Open Dialogue about Human Error
+2 – Open Dialogue About Human Error

 But in fact, the opposite is true.